 Two step authentication you may already be familiar with – for example when logging into PayPal.
 This is where you can set up an authorisation code to be sent to your phone in order to login to your site.
 Since this blog was inspired by the Clef two factor authentication plugin (or the lack of) are there any alternatives we can use instead?
 Have a look at Google Authenticator or Duo Two-Factor Authentication which also offer this feature.

 The most popular WordPress security plugin is WordFence with over a million active installs.
 It offers a free version and a premium subscription.
 The free version comes with a site scan and the option to set up a firewall and you can set up emails to alert you to attempted logins to your site.
 Full a full review of the plugin see here.

 Alternatively there is optimal WordPress security provided by Sucuri.
-This is a premium plugin starting at $199 per year but provides ultimate insurance against hacking attempts.
+This is a premium plugin, but it provides the ultimate insurance against hacking attempts.
 Sucuri will direct your site traffic through their cloudproxy firewall before reaching your hosting server.
 This allows them to block all the attacks and only send you only the legitimate visitors.
 If your site has already been hacked you can get in touch with Sucuri who offer a malware cleaning service to restore your site.

 The foundations of good search engine optimisation and on page SEO in particular, start deep within your website, which ultimately starts with the web designer as they have an obligation to build a sound, professional platform for their paying client.Many technical...